hejinrong/MLPA/README.md

 # Multi-Level Prototype Alignment for Cross-Domain Few-Shot Hyperspectral Image Classification
 This is a code demo for the paper "Multi-Level Prototype Alignment for Cross-Domain Few-Shot Hyperspectral Image Classification"

+## Note
+We've updated the code to incorporate the Alternating Fine-tuning Training Paradigm introduced in this paper!!!

 ## Requirements
 CUDA = 11.3
 Python = 3.8